LogtalkDotOrg/logtalk3/manuals/sources/userman/programming.rst

 Logtalk spy points can be defined by simply stating which file line numbers or predicates should be spied, as in most Prolog debuggers, or by fully specifying the context for activating a spy point.
-In the case of line number spy points, the line number must correspond to the first line of an entity clause.
+In the case of line number spy points (also known as breakpoints), the line number must correspond to the first line of an entity clause.
 To simplify the definition of line number spy points, these are specified using the entity identifier instead of the file name (as all entities share a single namespace, an entity can only be defined in a single file).

 Defining line number and predicate spy points
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Line number and predicate spy points are specified using the method ``spy/1``.
-The argument can be either a pair entity identifier - line number (``Entity-Line``) or a predicate indicator (``Name/Arity``) or a list of spy points.
+Line number and predicate spy points are specified using the debuuger ``spy/1`` predicate.
+The argument can be a breakpoint (expressed as a ``Entity-Line`` pair), a predicate indicator (``Name/Arity``), or a list of spy points.
 For example:

 .. code-block:: text